- Permits & Licenses

 Swimming Pool Application (PDF) - Public or semi-public swimming pools are required to renew their registration yearly.
 Review the Pool Construction Guide (PDF) and Swimming Pool Renewal Application (PDF).

 Temporary Event Application (PDF) - A temporary or special event permit is required to sell or serve food at a fixed location for a period of time, usually in conjunction with an event such as a festival or fair.
 Temporary Event permits apply to booths, stands, vehicles, or cards.
-Download the hand wash station permit application (PDF).
+Download the hand wash station guide here.
+Submit the Temporary Event Application to [email protected] or in person at 401 N Elm St. Denton, TX., 76201.
+We will call for payment once the permit has been processed.

 Codes and Guides